Pulsar G12KBN - 9500/12000W Dual Fuel Generator With Electric Start

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar G12KBN delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 9500W and a peak wattage of 12000W.
-When propane-powered, it has 8550 rated watts and 10800 peak watts.
+With its dual-fuel technology, the Pulsar G12KBN delivers 120/240V, and offers power and flexibility.
+Running on gasoline, it boasts a running wattage of 9,500W and a peak wattage of 12,000W.
+When powered by propane, it delivers 8,550 running watts and 10,800 peak watts.

-The G12KBN, with a fuel capacity of 8 gallons, reaches a run time of around 12 hours at 50% load utilizing gasoline (fuel consumption around 0.67 GPH).
-Alternatively, it can reach a run time of around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH) with propane.
+Regarding its running time, the G12KBN, with a 8 gallons fuel capacity, can operate for around 12 hours at 50% load with a full tank of gasoline (fuel consumption around 0.67 GPH).
+When using propane, it can run for around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).

 Outlets

-Additionally, it features 1 DC outlet: there's a 12V 8A output with which you may charge your batteries with ease.
+Furthermore, it has 1 DC outlet: there's a 12V 8A output with which you may charge your batteries with ease.

 Portability